sourcegraph/handbook/content/departments/engineering/index.md

 ## Handbook organization

-Documentation that is relevant to both product and engineering belongs in the top-level product-engineering folder.
+Documentation that is relevant to both product and engineering belongs in the top-level engineering folder.

 Documentation that is primarily or exclusively relevant to product or engineering belongs in the appropriate product or engineering subfolder.